 Today’s question: How can you legally carry a handgun in Texas openly and concealed?
-What is the new holster law for 2021?
+What is the new holster law?
 Can you conceal carry a handgun?
 Can you open carry without a license?
 How must your gun be carried?
 The Armed Attorneys break down Texas’s new handgun holster law.

 Check out these videos:

 Explained: Can I Constitutionally Carry in Texas? https://youtu.be/ymzmIb7FX8Y

 Am I Eligible for a Texas LTC?
 Qualifications Explained: https://youtu.be/lvShtkmz_Kc